Consolidating Your Federal Student Loans

 Most federal education loans are eligible for consolidation after you complete (or separate from) medical school.

-- Subsidized and Unsubsidized Loans can be consolidated when borrowers are in their grace period, or at any time in which the borrower is no longer enrolled full-time.
+- Direct Subsidized and Unsubsidized Loans can be consolidated when borrowers are in their grace period, or at any time in which the borrower is no longer enrolled full-time.

 - Perkins Loans can be consolidated; however, the subsidy and some extended grace options will be lost.